The kettlebell is a simple piece of fitness equipment that has been around for centuries.

-- Your legs are straight on the ground, with a slight bend to the knees.
+- Your legs are straight on the ground, with a slight knee bend.

 - Among the biggest mistakes people make when crunching, is shortening their spine.
-Keep your spine long while crunching in order to give your abdominal muscles room to flatten (instead of bulging out like a punching bag).
+Keep your spine long while crunching to give your abdominal muscles room to flatten – instead of bulging out like a punching bag.

 - 10 reps on each side.

-- Bend the knee opposite from the hand holding the dumbbell.
+- Bend the knee opposite from the hand holding the kettlebell.

-- No wild movement necessary – it’s more about depth.
+- Wild movement is unnecessary – it’s more about depth.
 Concentrate on flattening the waistline and engaging your side oblique muscle.

 Russian Twist with Skip Variation

 - 20 reps total.

-- Russian Twists are helpful to do because they mimic some of the actual movements of daily life, such as reaching for your seatbelt, etc.
+- Russian Twists are helpful because they mimic some of the actual movements of daily life, such as reaching for your seatbelt, etc.

 - Watch the video provided with this article to understand the “skip,” which is setting the kettlebell down, twisting, then picking it up again.

 - Keep the feet elevated off of the ground.
 To protect your lower back, keep the navel pulled in tightly the entire time.

 - This is a variation of the Farmer’s-Carry exercise, popular in CrossFit classes.

 - Hold a kettlebell up over your head and walk.
-However, instead of normal walking, you flex your foot as you step out, then point your toe and raise your heel as you step off the ground.
+However, instead of normal walking, you flex your foot as you step out, point your toe and raise your heel as you step off the ground.